Kasubi Tombs

 Getting There

-Reaching the Kasubi Tombs is relatively easy, as it is located just 5 kilometers from the capital city, Kampala.
-If you are flying into Uganda, you can book a domestic flight to Entebbe International Airport, which is the main gateway to the country.
+The Kasubi Tombs are easily accessible, located just 5 kilometers from Kampala.
+If flying into Uganda, Entebbe International Airport is the main entry point.
 From there, you can take a taxi or hire a private car to reach the tombs.

 Local Transportation